abhishek-kumar-code/Redfish_Public/Specification.md

 Where the HTTP status code indicates a failure, the response body contains an [extended error resource](#error-responses) to provide the client more meaningful and deterministic error semantics.

 * Services should return the extended error resource as described in this specification in the response body when a status code [400](#status-400) or greater is returned.
 Services may return the extended error resource as described in this specification in the response body when other status codes are returned for those codes and operations that allow a response body.
-* Extended error messages should not provide privileged information when authentication failures occur.
+* Extended error messages shall not provide privileged information when authentication failures occur.

 NOTE: Refer to the [Security](#security-details) clause for security implications of extended errors